 Why is Ear Protection So Important?

-Protecting your hearing is so important because unlike other health issues, once sensitive hair-like structures in your inner ear are damaged, they can’t be repaired.
+Protecting your hearing is so important because the damage is often permanent.
+Hearing is a delicate process, and once the sensitive hair-like structures in your inner ear are damaged, they can’t be repaired.

 One of the biggest threats to these hair cells is very loud noise exceeding 85 decibels (dB).
-Noise damage is irreversible and cumulative, so it’s really something that you want to avoid.
-As there are rarely safety caps on loud noise in popular leisure spaces such as concerts, festivals, bars, and nightclubs, it can often feel hard to avoid noise in the modern urban world.
+Noise induced hearing loss (NIHL) is irreversible and cumulative, so it’s really something that you want to avoid.
+Unfortunately it can often feel hard to avoid noise in the modern urban world.

-Sadly, many people don’t take steps to protect their hearing from loud noise because they aren’t fully aware of how powerful noise can be or what a ‘safe’ level of noise is (which are sounds quieter than 70 dB).
-Lots of people also don’t pay their hearing any thought until it’s too late and the damage is already done.
+Furthermore, many people also don’t pay their hearing any thought until it’s too late and the damage is already done.
 This is mainly because most individuals don’t experience symptoms of hearing loss and tinnitus until a threshold number of hair cells in the inner ear have been damaged.

 As we’ve mentioned, hearing loss is cumulative, so every little bit of damage to your ears takes you one step closer to experiencing issues with your hearing.
 Often, the full effects of noise-damage aren’t felt until you’ve reached old age when this noise-induced hearing loss is compounded by age-related hearing loss.